 Reports of sexual harassment to appropriate management officials are taken seriously and will be dealt with promptly.
 The specific action taken in any particular case depends on the nature and gravity of the conduct reported, and may include intervention, mediation, investigation, and the initiation of disciplinary processes as discussed above.
 Where sexual harassment is found to have occurred, the Commission will act to stop the harassment, act to prevent its recurrence, and discipline, where appropriate, those responsible.

-Commitment to Work Environment Free from Discrimination Based on Sexual Orientation and Gender Identity
+Commitment to a Work Environment Free from Discrimination Based on Sexual Orientation and Gender Identity

 Sexual Orientation Gender Identity EEO Policy